 In connection with your nipple that cracks and bleeds.
 Have you tried different breastfeeding positions on that side?
 Sometimes, when a baby is positioned differently, it can reduce friction.

 Have you tried using lanolin?

-The long naps during the day could definitely affect the sleeping pattern at night.
-Is he sleeping longer than 3 hour stretches during the day?
+The long naps during the day could affect the night's sleeping pattern.
+Is he sleeping longer than 3-hour stretches during the day?
 If so, I know it can be challenging to get them to wake up...you could try.
-Or try to breastfeed him while he is half asleep, this will ensure that he is not as hungry during night hours.
-Reverse cycling is common and natural...but I know its not easy for a mom.
+Or try to breastfeed him while he is half asleep; this will ensure that he is not as hungry during night hours.
+Reverse cycling is common and natural...but I know it's not easy for a mom.
 (My little girl did this for a few months)

-I hope this was helpful, let me know how things go!
-Would love to hear from you again
+I hope this was helpful.
+Let me know how things go!
+I would love to hear from you again

-I am on my second baby and have let them both create their own schedules.
+I am on my second baby and let them both create their schedules.
 I feed on demand, and sometimes I feel like it is every 20 minutes.
 My first would take many naps during the day and eat every two hours at night.
-My second (12 weeks) has started staying up most of the day and sleeping for increasing amounts of time at night.
+My second (12 weeks) has started staying up most of the day and sleeping for more time at night.
 Last night was five hours before she woke up to eat.

 How many days does cluster feeding last?

 (New South Wales)

 Can anyone tell me because I have no experience in these matters?
 Is it normal for a mother to feed her new baby daughter night and day from birth?
 The baby is now three months old and feeds every 2 to 3 hours.
 It somehow seems a little too much.